kneath/notebook/warpspire/html5_flash_fud.md

 In past decade, leaps in Javascript performance along with the rise of technologies like SVG, Canvas, and Ajax have offered opportunities to replace Flash under specific circumstances.
 Just for reference: I remember not five years ago Flash was *required* to fade an image.

 But it's important to note that we still don't have viable solutions for many problems: most notably streaming video.
-This is because **browser manufacturers have been extraordinarily lazy and the W3C is incapable of leading the web.**
+This is because browser manufacturers have been extraordinarily lazy and the W3C is incapable of leading the web.

+**If you bring up Flash advertisements as a problem, you are mentally challenged.
+Advertisers will use any and all technologies they can to annoy us -- Flash or not.
+Don't even try to bring this up.
+You're wrong.**

 ### Streaming Video